 E.1 Motivation

-Terminal and network equipment increasingly includes complex signal processing techniques; super-wideband and fullband systems have entered the market place.
-Most devices cannot be regarded as linear, time-invariant systems.
+Terminal and network equipment increasingly includes complex signal processing techniques, including artificial intelligence (AI).
+In addition, super-wideband and fullband systems are more and more established in the market.
+Most devices cannot be regarded as linear, time-invariant systems anymore.
 The subjectively relevant transmission characteristics of such equipment need to be correctly determined using adequate measurement methods.
-There is a need of having reproducible, well-defined measurement methods available for certification labs as well as for developers which ideally should be combined to one quality value.
+There is a need of having reproducible and well-defined measurement methods, which can be used for certification labs as well as for developers, and which ideally should be combined to one quality value.

-Test signals and analysis techniques for use in telephonometry have been collected in previous study periods.
-This work led to updated Recommendations ITU-T P.340, P.501, P.502 and P.505.
-New test signals allow evaluating many different parameters more realistically and are no longer limited to narrowband and wideband.
-However there is still lack of analysis methods for mixed content such as speech and music.
+Test signals and analysis techniques for use in telephonometry have been continuously collected in previous study periods.
+New test signals allow evaluating many different parameters more realistically and are no longer limited to narrowband and wideband signals.
+However, there is still lack of analysis methods for mixed content such as speech and music.
 Modern speech codecs allow the transmission of signals of any kind.
-Existing methods and to some extent signals need to be adapted since they may no longer be appropriate for new signal processing methods.
-In addition the interaction of signal processing at various locations of a connection needs to be investigated more in detail.
+Existing test methods and to some extent also signals need to be adapted, since they may no longer be appropriate for latest signal processing methods.
+In addition, the interaction of consecutive signal processing blocks in an end-to-end connection that may degrade overall quality need to be investigated more in detail..

-The evaluation methodologies for speech and audio processing are still incomplete and need further improvement, new technologies in hands-free, conference systems, in-car communication and speech processing require the adaptation of existing testing methodologies and the study of new procedures.
-There is a need to produce new product-oriented Recommendations including hands-free functions as, mobile, IP, conferencing and audiovisual terminals.
+The evaluation methodologies for speech and audio processing are still incomplete and need further improvement.
+New technologies in hands-free, conference systems, and speech processing require the adaptation of existing testing methodologies and the study of new procedures.
+There is a need to produce new or update existing product-/application-oriented Recommendations for future hands-free communication terminals that support e.g., conferencing, audio-visual aspects, or immersive audio services.

 The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility:

-P.50, P.59, P.300, P.310, P.311, P.313, P.330, P.340, P.341, P.342, P.381, P.382, P.501, P.502, P.505
+P.50, P.59, P.300, P.310, P.311, P.313, P.330, P.340, P.341, P.342, P.381, P.382, P.383, P.501, P.502, P.505

 E.2 Question

-The following items are to be considered within the study of the Question, special consideration should be given super-wideband/fullband systems, to mobile terminal signal processing, to VoIP terminals and signal processing used in VoIP including maintenance of existing Recommendations:
+The following items are to be considered within the study of the Question, special consideration should be given to super-wideband/fullband systems, signal processing of circuit-switched and packet-based terminals, and maintenance of existing Recommendations: